Lexus NX: Features

 At launch, models were equipped with a 9.8-inch screen, whereas higher-end models came equipped with a 14-inch screen.
 Apple CarPlay and Android Auto are standard and operate via wireless connection.
 Lexus Climate Concierge, Lexus Connected Services, and the "Hey Lexus" interface are all standard.
 A head-up display and wireless smartphone charging are both optional.
 10-speaker stereo is standard and a 17-speaker Mark Levinson system is available on Luxury and Premium packages.
 Emergency braking with pedestrian detection, lane-keeping assist, and adaptive cruise control are all standard.
 The interior design was based on the 'tazuna' concept that was previewed by the LF-30 Electrified concept car.
 The word tazuna is derived from the “reins” used to control horses.

 Remote connectivity features allow the driver to enable and disable features from their smartphone, such as air-conditioning and lighting.
 The air conditioning system utilises a deodorising and pollen removal clean-air filter.
 The Lexus Climate Concierge essentially identifies which seats are occupied based on the opening and closing of doors, and ventilates which seats are occupied.

 Ambient lighting is available on F Sport and Sports Luxury models for Australia.

 In 2023, for the 2024 model year, the NX 350h and NX 450h+ receive remote parking features, while the NX450h+ F Sport is now available with either a regular sunroof or a panoramic sunroof.

+2026 facelift

+On 1 September 2026, a mid-cycle facelift of the NX was unveiled.
+Changes for the exterior include redesigned front and rear fascias, two-bar stylized LED lights, a more dynamic honeycomb grille, and new paint and alloy wheel options.
+The interior is also redesigned with elements shared from the eighth-generation ES and TZ, including a 12.3-inch digital instrument cluster and 14-inch central touchscreen display operated by LexusConnect, an updated steering wheel with an engraved Lexus wordmark replacing the logo, and physical "Hidden Tech" switches below the central display.